What does Linovator do?

 There’s no better example of today’s volatility than the pace at which technology startups are popping up.

 For instance, we have a company that developed a tool to improve communication in school sports between parents, teachers, the teams, and so on.
-They joined one of our free accelerator programs in December to develop their first ideas.
-Around April, there were no competitors and no change in the marketplace.
+They joined one of our free accelerator programs in December 2015 hosted by Tecqala in Cape Town.
+There they developed their first ideas and app.
+Around April 2016, there were no competitors and no change in the marketplace.

 Today, there are 10 competitors!
 They may not be direct competitors, but they are in the same space.
 My co-founder is now intensely working with them to develop a go-to-market strategy, to get a partner in, and to make sure the product is unique.
 That changed within about 6 months—that fast!
 And it’s not even a developed country.